futuregrid/manual/doc/source/hpc.rst

   ppn=8

-means that we use 8 virtual processors per node, while a virtual processor is typically executed on a core of the server.
+means that we use 8 virtual processors per node, where a virtual processor is typically executed on a core of the server.
 Thus it is advisable not to exceed the number of cores per server.
 For some programs choosing the best performing number of servers and cores may